 When: 10:00 CST, March 1, 2017

-Length of Session
+Length of session: one hour

 Target audience: Beginners and curious about what visualization is.

-Participants will understand the purpose of visualization is insight, will be able to recognize what area their data falls into (info vis, sci vis, etc.) and will be aware of the different types of visualization tools available to them.
+Expected outcomes: Participants will understand the purpose of visualization is insight, will be able to recognize what area their data falls into (info vis, sci vis, etc.) and will be aware of the different types of visualization tools available to them.

-No prior knowledge of visualization required
+Prerequisites: No prior knowledge of visualization required?

-Applicable to all domains with data visualization needs
+User base: Applicable to all domains with data visualization needs

-Will walk through the data visualization process, provide examples of different types of visualizations for each of the visualization areas: Info vis, SciVis, BioVis, GeoVis, Cyber Security Vis.
+Use cases: Will walk through the data visualization process, provide examples of different types of visualizations for each of the visualization areas: Info vis, SciVis, BioVis, GeoVis, Cyber Security Vis.

-Will provide additional resources for commonly used visualization tools used in each area.
+Training and reference materials: Will provide additional resources for commonly used visualization tools used in each area.

 If you don't see the video, reload the page or click here.